runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 Without further ado, here is what we are going to try to prove[^5]:

 ```
-    rule <k> #wrc20ReverseBytes // A macro.
-Expands to the function defintion.
+    rule <k> #wrc20ReverseBytes // A macro that expands to the function source code shown above.
           ~> (i32.const ADDR)
              (i32.const ADDR)
              (i64.load)